Undivided Resources

 Whether you’ve been in the same hospital for years or you’re switching to a new one, knowing the culture of the hospital can help avoid some disasters.
 Leslie tells us that when her daughter was in the hospital, she was on a specific medication that the hospital wasn't getting.
 “It was a hormone that my daughter was taking for a specific reason,” she says.
 “It's also a hormone that's in birth control.
 We were in a Catholic hospital that did not want to give her that medication because even though it was not being used for birth control for our daughter, it was not compatible.
 Nobody told me that, but eventually I figured it out.
 So you should be mindful if there's anything about the culture of the hospital that's not compatible with any regimen that your child is on.”

-Connect with nurses and hospital staff
+Connect with nurses and other staff

 Make yourself known.
 Introduce yourself to all the doctors, nurses, and staff, and make sure everyone knows who you are and which child is yours.
-It can be overwhelming to be surrounded by so many people coming in and out of the hospital room, but remind yourself: “I’m here.
+It can be overwhelming to be surrounded by so many people coming in and out of a clinic or hospital room, but remind yourself: “I’m here.
 I’m the expert on my child.”
 Connecting personally with the hospital staff can also help you as a parent.
 Nurses are a great source of information and resources as well, so don’t hesitate to ask for help.

 Leslie reminds parents to keep these two words in mind: thank you.
 “Say thank you to everybody who doesn't hear thank you.
 Someone comes in and cleans your child's room, and they're doing nothing all day but cleaning up medical waste and cleaning bathrooms.
 It's really important to say thank you.
 It's a time where sometimes it's difficult to feel [thankful].
 And that's a particularly important time to say thank you.”